itsthejoker/spiderweb/docs/middleware/sessions.md

 ### session_cookie_http_only

 This marks whether the session cookie will have the `HttpOnly` attribute.
-This makes it invisible to client-side javascript.
+This makes it unreadable to client-side javascript.
 The default is `False`.

 ### session_cookie_same_site